MinecraftForge/Documentation/docs/resources/server/loottables.md

 The created `LootContext` adheres to some `LootContextParamSet`.
 The param set defines which `LootContextParam`s are required or optional in context for generation.
 A loot table generated within a given param set must only use contexts that are defined.

-A loot table can be generated using one of the available methods:
+A `LootTable` can be used to generate `ItemStack`s using one of the available methods:

 Method              | Description
 :---:               | :---